zarik5/bridgevr-dev/wiki/wiki how it works.md

 ## Foveated Rendering and sliced encoding

 BridgeVR implements Oculus' AADT (Axis-Aligned Distorted Transfer) foveated rendering technique where the edges of the frames are squished to reduce the amount of data transmitted and then re-expanded before displaying the frames.
-Sliced encoding is also implemented where each frame is decomposed into smaller rectangles and then encoded, transmitted and decoded independent from each other; finally the slices are merged into the original frame.
+Sliced encoding is also implemented where each frame is decomposed into smaller rectangles and then encoded, transmitted and decoded independently from each other; finally the slices are merged into the original frame.
 The size and arrangement of the slices is calculated so to minimize the wasted bandwidth by new objects entering the slice.